awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

    + For **Bundle Type**, choose the hardware from which your WorkSpace is launched\.
    + For **Root Volume Size**, leave the default value or type a new value, then type a value for **User Volume Size**\.

-      The available sizes for the root volume \(for Microsoft Windows, the C: drive, for Linux, /\) and the user volume user volume \(for Windows, the D: drive; for Linux, /home\) are as follows:
+      The available sizes for the root volume \(for Microsoft Windows, the C: drive, for Linux, /\) and the user volume \(for Windows, the D: drive; for Linux, /home\) are as follows:
      + Root: 80 GB, User: 10 GB, 50 GB, or 100 GB
      + Root: 175 GB, User: 100 GB